apollographql/community/source/blog-post-contributions.md

 #### Accepted posts

-If we've accepted your post, we'll work with you to turn your idea into a draft and then into an awesome blog post that the community can benefit from!
+If we've accepted your post, we'll work with you to turn your idea into a draft and then into an excellent blog post that the community can benefit from!

 #### Posts not accepted